beancount/fava/fava/docs/features.md

 title: Fava's features
 ---

-This is an overview that might help you use some of the more advanced features that fava offers.
+This is an overview of some of the more advanced features that Fava has to offer.

 ## Keyboard Shortcuts

-`fava` comes with keyboard shortcuts: Press <kbd>?</kbd> on any page to show an overview.
+Fava comes with keyboard shortcuts: Press <kbd>?</kbd> on any page to show an overview.

 ## Filters

-There are four filters available in `fava`:
+There are four filters available in Fava:

 - **Time**: Filter entries by their date.
 This filter does some free-text recognition, which means you can enter terms like `This Month`, `2015-03`,